-In this Prospectus, unless otherwise specified, references to €, EUR or euro are to the single currency introduced at the start of the third stage of European Economic and Monetary Union pursuant to the Treaty establishing the European Community, as amended; references to USD or U.S. dollars are to the currency of the United States; references to Mexican peso refer to the lawful currency for the time being of the United Mexican States; and references to Turkish lira or TL refer to the lawful currency for the time being of the Republic of Turkey.
+In this Offering Circular, unless otherwise specified, references to €, EUR or euro are to the single currency introduced at the start of the third stage of European Economic and Monetary Union pursuant to the Treaty establishing the European Community, as amended; references to \$, U.S. dollars or U.S.\$ are to the currency of the United States; and references to Turkish lira and TL refer to the lawful currency for the time being of the Republic of Turkey.

-Words and expressions defined in the Conditions (see "Conditions of the Preferred Securities") shall have the same meanings when used elsewhere in this Prospectus unless otherwise specified.
+Words and expressions defined in the Conditions (see "Conditions of the Preferred Securities") shall have the same meanings when used elsewhere in this Offering Circular unless otherwise specified.

-This Prospectus may only be used for the purposes for which it has been published.
-No person is authorised to give information other than that contained herein and in the documents incorporated by reference herein and which are made available for inspection by the public at the registered office of the Bank.
+This Offering Circular may only be used for the purposes for which it has been published.
+No person is authorised to give information other than that contained herein and in the documents incorporated by reference herein and which are made available for inspection by the public at the registered office of the Bank and the specified office set out below of each Paying Agent (as defined in the Conditions).

-Prior to making an investment decision, potential investors should consider carefully, in light of their own financial circumstances and investment objectives, all the information contained in this Prospectus or incorporated by reference herein.
+Prior to making an investment decision, potential investors should consider carefully, in light of their own financial circumstances and investment objectives, all the information contained in this Offering Circular or incorporated by reference herein.
 A potential investor should not invest in the Preferred Securities unless it has the expertise (either alone or with its financial and other professional advisers) to evaluate how the Preferred Securities will perform under changing conditions, the resulting effects on the value of the Preferred Securities and the impact this investment will have on the potential investor's overall investment portfolio.
 See further "Risk Factors - Risks related to the Preferred Securities generally - The Preferred Securities may not be a suitable investment for all investors".
-If a potential investor is in any doubt about any of the contents of this Prospectus, it should obtain independent professional advice.
+If a potential investor is in any doubt about any of the contents of this Offering Circular, it should obtain independent professional advice.